STAMP-project/EvoCrash-JCrashPack-application/results/manual-analysis/mockito/MOCKITO-34b.md

 ```

 # Frame 1
-EvoCrash got stock in constructor of CUT .
+EvoCrash got stuck in constructor of CUT .
 Like MOCKITO-3b Frame 1.